microsoft/Windows-driver-samples/storage/iscsi/README.md

 ---
 topic: sample
-description: A WMI iSCSI miniport that can be tested using the iSCSICLI.exe tool.
+description: "A WMI iSCSI miniport that can be tested using the iSCSICLI.exe tool."
 languages:
 - cpp
 products: